 Once you have your ticket it’s just a matter of waiting in the covered outdoor boarding area for your ferry to board.
 If you are travelling with luggage the porters will take your bags from you in the queue and arrange for them to be loaded onto the ferry.
 Don’t forget to tip these guys as they do a great job and save you a lot of work hauling bags.

-The ferry takes around 15 minutes to reach Isla Mujeres and is a generally a smooth crossing!
+The ferry takes around 15 minutes to reach Isla Mujeres and is generally a smooth crossing! – check prices now!

 Thing to do on Isla Mujeres tip: if the sea is choppy then it’s best not to sit upstairs on the deck while on the ferry.
 Once the ferry reaches cruising speed on the open water you’re likely going to get pretty wet!